Going from mentee to mentor

 Mentor Craig Osten on how mentoring changed his life as a mentee and mentor!

-Mentorloop allows you to customize your profile to suit the mentoring role you aspire to, whether your interested in one of both roles!
-This video shows how you can update your profile to do just this.
+Mentorloop allows you to customise your profile to suit the mentoring role you aspire to be, whether you're interested in one or both roles!

 Conclusion